BorgXQ/vol-arb-simulation/README.md

 ```
 ## Notes

-* This project is **educational and demonstrative**, not a production trading system
+- This project is **educational and demonstrative**, not a production trading system
-* No transaction costs or slippage are modeled
+- No transaction costs or slippage are modeled
-* Performance metrics may appear inflated due to:

-  * small return magnitudes
-  * idealized hedging assumptions
+- Performance metrics may appear inflated due to small return magnitudes and idealized hedging assumptions

 ## Future Improvements

-* Introduce transaction costs and bid-ask spreads
+- Introduce transaction costs and bid-ask spreads
-* Multi-path simulation (Monte Carlo backtesting)
+- Multi-path simulation (Monte Carlo backtesting)
-* More robust calibration techniques
+- More robust calibration techniques
-* Alternative models (SABR, local volatility)
+- Alternative models (SABR, local volatility)
-* Parallelization for faster execution
+- Parallelization for faster execution

 ## License